ruananswer/twitter-anomalyDetection-java/ReadMe.md

  - use R stl decompose as stl test benchmark.
  - use R twitter anomaly detection as anomaly detection test benchmark
  - this lib performs as well as twitter.
-And it can even find the anomalies those could not be detected by Twitter-anomalyDetection! for more information please read code, the ReadMe will update later!
+And it can even find the anomalies those could not be detected by Twitter-anomalyDetection!

+For more information please read code, the ReadMe will update later!